FedCC: Robust Federated Learning against Model Poisoning Attacks: FedCC: Robust Aggregation against Poisoning Attacks

-\textbf{FedCC} is an aggregation method that combines selected weights without scaling, based on the measurement of Kernel CKA similarities between the global and local models' PLRs.
-A pseudo algorithm is described in Algorithm \autoref{alg:}.
-A server first extracts PLRs of the global and local models and calculates the kernel CKA between them.
-We specifically focus on comparing PLRs because they exhibit the most distinguishable differences among differently trained models, as demonstrated in previous sections.
-Additionally, we utilize RBF Kernel CKA, as it effectively captures similarity differences between non-IID and malicious clients.
-The similarity values obtained are then clustered using a simple K-means clustering algorithm.
-Any clustering method that produces only \textit{two} clusters can be used.
-Considering the assumption that the number of attackers is less than half of the total number of clients ($n/2$), we designate the clients in the cluster with fewer members as suspects.
-The indices of these suspicious clients are stored in a list called `suspects.'
-We proceed by selectively averaging the weights of clients whose index does not belong to the `suspects' list, excluding the weights of the suspicious clients from the aggregation.
-Note that the weights are averaged without scaling, as scaling could impede the model from convergence even when the loss reaches optima.
-We named our proposed method FedCC.
+is an aggregation method that combines local clients' model parameters based on the Kernel CKA similarities between the global and local models' PLRs.
+The complete algorithm is provided in Algorithm~\autoref{algo}.
+The server first extracts the PLRs from both the global and local models, then computes the RBF Kernel CKA between them.
+We focus on PLRs specifically, as they exhibit the most distinguishable differences between benign and malicious models, as shown in earlier sections.
+The RBF Kernel CKA is chosen for its effectiveness in capturing nuanced similarity differences under non-IID and adversarial settings.
+The resulting similarity values are clustered into two groups using a simple K-means algorithm---though any binary clustering method would suffice.
+Assuming that fewer than half of the clients are adversarial ($n/2$), the larger cluster is designated as the set of `candidates.'
+This approach does not require manual thresholding; the fixed $K=2$ clustering aligns with the practical assumption that fewer than half of the clients are adversarial, and empirically, this dynamic separation has shown consistent effectiveness across rounds and datasets.

-Compared to other methods such as Krum, Bulyan, and FLARE, which either require prior knowledge of the number of attackers or allow the server to have access to raw data, FedCC does not rely on any information about the clients or any instances of data.
-This ensures strong privacy preservation within the federated learning framework.
-Furthermore, FedCC effectively distinguishes between malicious and benign clients, even in practical but challenging scenarios where benign clients have non-IID data.
+Given that earlier CNN layers capture global features while later layers encode local ones \cite{krizhevsky2012imagenet, nichani2024provable, mundt2018rethinking}, we apply two types of normalization: \texttt{within\_cka} (denoted $b$ in \autoref{fig:overview}), computed within the dominant (larger) cluster, and \texttt{across\_cka} (denoted $a$), computed across all clients.
+For the PLR (second-to-last layer), we use \texttt{within\_cka}; for all other layers, we use \texttt{across\_cka} to compute layer-wise weighted averages.
+This helps preserve the scale of the aggregated parameters, as the weights are normalized to sum to one.

+FedCC is also designed to remain effective against adaptive attacks, including distributed adaptive attacks like DBA.
+Unlike defenses based on outlier detection in parameter space, FedCC evaluates representational similarity using Kernel CKA between PLRs of local and global models.
+This enables the detection of semantic deviations even when malicious updates mimic benign gradients.
+By clustering clients based on CKA similarity and applying soft, layer-specific weighting---rather than hard rejection---FedCC attenuates the influence of suspicious clients without excluding them outright.
+This makes it robust against attacks that aim to blend in with benign behavior, particularly under non-IID conditions where traditional defenses often fail.